 Markup declarations can affect the content of the document, as passed from an XML processor to an application; examples are attribute defaults and entity declarations.
-The standalone document declaration, which may appear as a component of the XML declaration, signals whether or not there are such declarations which appear external to the document entity.
+The standalone document declaration, which may appear as a component of the XML declaration, signals whether or not there are such declarations which appear external to the document entity or in parameter entities.
+An external markup declaration is defined as a markup declaration occurring in the external subset or in a parameter entity (external or internal, the latter being included because non-validating processors are not required to read them).

-In a standalone document declaration, the value "yes" indicates that there are no markup declarations external to the document entity (either in the DTD external subset, or in an external parameter entity referenced from the internal subset) which affect the information passed from the XML processor to the application.
-The value "no" indicates that there are or may be such external markup declarations.
+In a standalone document declaration, the value yes indicates that there are no external markup declarations which affect the information passed from the XML processor to the application.
+The value no indicates that there are or may be such external markup declarations.
 Note that the standalone document declaration only denotes the presence of external declarations; the presence, in a document, of references to external entities, when those entities are internally declared, does not change its standalone status.

 If there are no external markup declarations, the standalone document declaration has no meaning.
-If there are external markup declarations but there is no standalone document declaration, the value "no" is assumed.
+If there are external markup declarations but there is no standalone document declaration, the value no is assumed.